AlaskaAirlines/auro-tabs/docs/partials/demo.md

 Q: Why `auro-tab`'s role assigned as 'button' instead of 'tab' ?

 A: Because auro-tab is currently extends the [auro-hyperlink](https://auro.alaskaair.com/components/auro/hyperlink) component,  it is either to be rendered as `<a>` element or return as its given slot.
-The element needs to be a [focusable element](https://allyjs.io/data-tables/focusable.html) to make left & right arrow to navigate through the tab items, so we give it role 'button'.
+The element needs to be a [focusable element](https://allyjs.io/data-tables/focusable.html), and left & right arrow can be used to navigate through the tab items, so we give it role 'button'.

 <div class="exampleWrapper">
   <!-- AURO-GENERATED-CONTENT:START (FILE:src=./../../apiExamples/role.html) -->